The Box Set (The Twelfth Man album)

-The Box Set is a Box set, including all 7 of The Twelfth Man's albums.
+The Box Set is a box set containing all 7 albums by The Twelfth Man, a comedy project by Australian satirist Billy Birmingham.
 The set was released in November 2009 to celebrate the 25th anniversary of the first Twelfth Man release.
 The set peaked at number 17 on the ARIA Charts.

 The box set is notably missing "It's Just Not Cricket", his debut release.
 Also, Bruce 2000 appears twice on the set, ending both Wired World Of Sports albums as it had been included on their 2000 reissues.

 Background and release

 Birmingham's career in comedy began when he wrote Austen Tayshus' hit "Australiana" in 1983.

 In 1984, Birmingham released "It's Just Not Cricket" under the name The Twelfth Man.
 It became the first of two Twelfth Man singles to reach number 1 on the singles chart.

 In 1987, The Twelfth Man released the first of seven albums to peak at number 1 on the Australian album chart and has become one of the most successful spoken-word recording artists in the world, with sales in excess of two million albums in Australia alone.
 The 12th man is the only Australian recording artist in history to have seven consecutive number one albums and is a multi-ARIA Award winner.

 Birmingham believes political correctness would render it impossible to launch such a project in 2009.

 On 22 November 2009, in an article in the Sydney Morning Herald, Birmingham announced he will be retiring The Twelfth Man.